 By Alli Frazier, CEO of Frazier Behavioral Health and Autism Mom

-—Are you a parent, caregiver or educator interested in a child or someone you know receiving evidenced-based individualized speech language therapy from Sara Rossman or another great speech-language pathologist?
+If you are interested in you, your family, your child or someone you know receiving evidenced-based individualized therapy?
 Contact Alli Frazier’s company Frazier Behavioral Health, a behavioral health clinic that focuses on the person and helps children and adults with behavioral, social, communication and sensory issues at FrazierBH.com/Scene.

 Can’t get enough of Ask Alli?
 Check out previous Ask Alli segments on the Cleveland Scene website by clicking here and for the upcoming Ask Alli TV segment on December 12 at Facebook.com/FrazierBehavioralHealth.